 Ronald W. Nelson is the principal and president of Ronald W Nelson PA, which has its offices in Overland Park, Kansas.
 He graduated from Kansas State University in 1978 (B.S.
 Political Science, minor in Biology) and from Washburn University School of Law in 1981 (J.D., with honors).
 He began practicing law in 1981 with the law firm of Alder, Nelson & McKenna with a trial and appellate practice focused on tort defense.
 He opened his own law practice in 1987 and associated with various other attorneys before establishing the current firm, where he and the firm limit practice to a family law trial and appellate practice and related matters.

 Mr. Nelson is recognized throughout Kansas and the United States for his knowledge in and activism with family law.
 He regularly writes about important issues in family law for local, regional, national, and international legal publications.
 He frequently speaks to local, regional, national, and international legal groups about complex issues in family law.
 He is a contributing author to the Practitioner’s Guide to Kansas Family Law, published by the Kansas Bar Association (1997 & supplements)(2d ed.
-2010 & supplements), writing chapters on “Divorce, Separate Maintenance, and Annulment” [Chapter 2], and “Child Custody, Parenting Time, and Visitation” [Chapter 6], and he contributes articles to other publications on various family law topics.
-He often testifies to the Kansas Legislature on family law and related legislation and issues affecting Kansas families.
+2010 & supplements)(3d ed.
+2023), writing chapters on “Divorce, Separate Maintenance, and Annulment” [Chapter 2], and “Child Custody, Parenting Time, and Visitation” [Chapter 6], and he contributes articles to other publications on various family law topics.
+He often testifies to the Kansas Legislature on family law and related legislation and about issues affecting Kansas families.
 He was instrumental in making revisions to Kansas child custody law in 2000, the 2011 Recodification of Kansas Family Law, updates to the Kansas Parentage Act and statutory criteria for parenting-time determinations in 2014, and other changes in Kansas family law, practice, and procedure.
-Mr. Nelson helped drafting family law forms for state-wide use in Kansas, including forms for divorce, post-decree child support and parenting modifications, protection from abuse and protection from stalking, and other related matters.
-He has been involved finding other ways to improve access to the courts and to create better ways for separating and separated families to resolve their disputes.
+Mr. Nelson helped to draft family law forms for state-wide use in Kansas, including forms for divorce, post-decree child support and parenting modifications, protection from abuse and protection from stalking, and other related matters.
+He has been involved in finding other ways to improve access to the courts and to create better ways for separating and separated families to resolve their disputes.